scheduleonce/eslint-config-oncehub/README.md

 > ESLint configuration for services built with Node.js and TypeScript.

-The configuration extends `@typescript-eslint/recommended`, `eslint-plugin-sonarjs`, `prettier` ESLint configurations.
+The configuration exports and extends `@typescript-eslint/recommended`, `eslint-plugin-sonarjs`, `prettier` ESLint configurations.

 It is compatible with ESlint >= v9 configuration format (flat config).